-Most repeat requests are sent to NBSCs via Secure File Transfer (SFT).
+An repeat request specimen list is sent to NBSCs via Secure File Transfer (SFT).
 This is an application available through the Health Commerce System that allows users to send protected health information securely.
 The NBSP cannot send you packages through the SFT without your Health Commerce System ID.
 You can send your Health Commerce System ID to the NBSP via email at nbsinfo@health.ny.gov.